JuanFricke/JuanFricke/readme.md

 ##
 👨‍🎓 Computer science at UNIJUI 07/10

-👩‍💻 I'm currently working at Compass.uol as DevSecOps intern
+👩‍💻 I'm currently working at Hostinger as SysAdmin

 🧠 I'm currently learning Go with the aim of becoming a full stack developer.